 - Warm up by walking slowly.

 - Increase your speed to a brisk walk.
-This means walking fast enough to raise your heart rate while still being able to speak and breathe easily.
+Brisk walking means walking fast enough to raise your heart rate while still being able to speak and breathe easily.

 When walking, be sure to use proper form:

-- Keep your chin up and your shoulders slightly back.
+- Keep your chin up and your shoulders slightly back and relaxed.

 - Let the heel of your foot touch the ground first, and then roll your weight forward.